Eyevinn/mp4ff/README.md

 As an example, container boxes such as `TrafBox` have a method `AddChild` which adds a box to `Children`, its slice of children boxes, but also sets a specific member reference such as `Tfdt` to point to that box.
-If `Children` is manipulated directly, that link may not be valid.
+If `Children` is manipulated directly, that link may no longer be valid.

 ## Encoding modes and optimizations